quist00/carpentries.org/_posts/2023/04/2023-04-04-workbench-beta-phase-complete.md

 be invalid and cannot be used to contribute.

-If you have made a contribution to our lessons in the past and want to do so in the future, you will want to [delete and re-fork your fork of the lesson](https://carpentries.github.io/workbench/faq.html#update-fork-from-styles).
+If you have made a contribution to our lessons in the past and want to do so in the future, you will need to [delete and re-fork your fork of the lesson](https://carpentries.github.io/workbench/faq.html#update-fork-from-styles).
 Below is a video that describes the process in under four minutes and then demonstrates what can happen if you do not delete your fork.